Andrew Lansley, Peter Lilley and Andrew Mitchell

 A Channel 4 spokesman said: This investigation raises important questions about transparency and accountability in public life.
 We are continuing to work on the film [Politicians for hire: cashing in on Brexit], which will be broadcast soon.”

-Meanwhile, outraged Peter Lilley has refered Channel 4 to Ofcom, making a lengthy complaint about the planned Dispatches documentary, which you can read here.
+Meanwhile, outraged Peter Lilley has referred Channel 4 to Ofcom, making a lengthy complaint about the planned Dispatches documentary, which you can read here.

 I don’t make any money from my work.
 But you can support Politics and Insights and contribute by making a donation which will help me continue to research and write informative, insightful and independent articles, and to provide support to others.
 The smallest amount is much appreciated, and helps to keep my articles free and accessible to all – thank you.